Peke-A-Chon (Bichon Frise & Pekingese Mix): Info, Pictures, Traits

 Does This Breed Get Along with Other Pets? 🐶 😽

-Things to Know When Owning a Peke-A-Chon:
+Divider 4Things to Know When Owning a Peke-A-Chon:

 Food & Diet Requirements 🦴

 If you have any questions about your pet’s meals, the best thing to do is to speak with your vet.
-Smaller breeds often require different dietary supplements for their overall well-being.
+Smaller breeds require different dietary supplements for their overall well-being.
 What’s more, their age, health, activity level, and weight can play a big role in their meal plan.
-You should also note the Peke-A-Chon is a candidate for gaining weight.
+You should also note that Peke-A-Chon is a candidate for gaining weight.

 According to the AAFCO, canines should get 30 calories per pound of body weight per day.
 Typically, this hybrid will eat a cup of food split up into two meals.
-The choice of whether you go for wet or dry food is yours, but again speaking with your vet to make the best decision is important.
+The choice of whether you go for wet or dry food is yours, but again, speaking with your vet to make the best decision is important.

 Exercise 🐕